 Retail product value was calculated as carcass weight, lb. * percent retail product *(((carcass value per cwt /100)/ retail product yield) / retail product markup) where retail product yield = 0.65, and retail product markup = 0.75.
 Percent retail product value was calculated as 0.825 - (calculated yield grade *0.05).

-Calf value is improved with
+Calf value is greater with

-superior carcass performance.
+superior carcass traits.
 Feedlot

 performance is also important for increased weight gain and heavier carcass

-weight per day of age, marbling score and retail product value can be found in
+day of age, marbling score and retail product value can be found in